Functional varying-coefficient model under heteroskedasticity with application to DTI data: Varying-coefficient functional model and moment conditions

 and note that $\{\bg_{i}(\bgamma(s))\}: i=1, \cdots, n\}$ are independent and $\E\{\bg_{i}(\bgamma(s))\} = \zero_{2q\times 1}$ for $s \in \sS$.

-Most of the varying-coefficient models that exist in the literature assume homoskedasticity in covariates and are limited to weakly dependent non-parametric models \citep{su2013local, sun2016functional}, that differs significantly in our model assumptions.
-In contrast, we assume a spatially varying-coefficient model under heteroskedasticity of unknown form.
+Most of the VCMs that exist in the literature assume homoskedasticity in covariates and are limited to weakly dependent non-parametric models \citep{su2013local, sun2016functional}, which differs significantly in our model assumptions.
+In contrast, we assume a spatially VCM under heteroskedasticity of unknown form.